New Zealand road trips and itineraries

 Spend 21 days road tripping across both the North and South Islands.

-Travelling New Zealand by campervan
+New Zealand in a campervan

 The beauty of travelling in a campervan is the freedom it allows you.
 No need to book accommodation each night; you can make it up as you go.